zidarsk8/ggrc-core/docs/source/guidelines/git/reviewing_pull_requests.rst

 enables easier PR categorization and searching, thus make sure to use them.

-The meaning of the lables and their intended usage is as follows (sorted alphabetically):
+The meaning of the labels and their intended usage is as follows (sorted alphabetically):

+- ``critical`` - the PR has the highest possible priority and should thus be reviewed *immediately*.
+Cases when applying this label is justifiable are, among others, when a PR fixes a blocking issue or a severe issue that needs to be shipped to production in the shortest time possible.
+Should be used sparsely,
--  ``documentation`` - a PR contains the updates of project documentation,
+- ``documentation`` - the PR contains updates to project documentation,
--  ``migration`` - a PR contains a migration script that changes the database schema.
+- ``migration`` - the PR contains a migration script that changes the database schema.
 Such pull requests require additional setup and verification steps,
--  ``needs work`` - a reviewer has concluded that the PR requires additional work before it can be accepted and merged,
+- ``needs work`` - a reviewer or the PR author has concluded that the PR requires additional work before it can be accepted and merged,
+- ``new contribution`` - the PR author is a new contributor that might not yet be familiar with the project workflow, conventions, and other nuances.
+Please take extra care and effort to answer all the questions, and to explain things as necessary in a welcoming manner, even if they might seem trivial to a seasoned contributor,
 - ``next release`` - the PR will be merged after the current release has branched off of the main development branch, and should not be merged just yet,
+- ``on hold`` - the PR has been temporarily put on hold for a reason that does not fall under any of the other labels.
+An example would be a case when merging the PR would potentially result in a merge conflict with another PR that is otherwise difficult to review and update, thus resolving such issues would likely be easier on the (less complex) PR itself,
 - ``please review`` - the author asked that the PR should be reviewed with a higher priority.
-This label is usually used when the PR has not received enough attention for a considerable time period, or because it is important and attempts to resolve an important/blocking issue,
+This label is usually used when the PR has either not received enough attention for a considerable period of time, attempts to resolve an important issue, or blocks another (important) PR,
 - ``question`` - the PR author seeks advice/feedback on some code feature and/or design decision.
 It can also be used by a reviewer to ask the PR author for additional explanation before a decision can be made on whether the PR meets all the requirements.
 On top of that, this label is occasionally used when a reviewer makes a non-essential suggestion for a PR change, but that change is not required to deem the PR ready to merge,
 - ``wrong branch`` - the author sent the PR to the wrong branch.
 The author should re-issue the same PR against the correct branch.

+  IMPORTANT: The last commit **must** be modified and force-pushed again, so that the tests are re-run against the new base branch.

 .. _reviewing-and-merging-pull-requests: